Ap English Language And Composition Rhetorical Devices

 Hyperbole and Understatement: Exaggeration and Minimization

-- Hyperbole: This involves exaggerating a statement for emphasis or effect.
-For example, "I'm so hungry I could eat a horse" is a hyperbole.
+• Hyperbole: This involves exaggerating a statement for emphasis or effect.
+To give you an idea, "I'm so hungry I could eat a horse" is a hyperbole.

-- Understatement: This involves intentionally downplaying the significance of something.
-For instance, saying "It's just a scratch" when someone has a deep wound is an understatement.
+• Understatement: This involves intentionally downplaying the significance of something.
+To give you an idea, saying "It's just a scratch" when someone has a deep wound is an understatement.

 Example (Hyperbole):